Top 8 Open Source Dashboards

 • What type of data you need to visualize (metrics, logs, APIs).

-• How much time and expertise you can dedicate to setup and maintenance.
+• How much time and expertise can be dedicated to setup and maintenance

-Summary: The industry standard for open-source monitoring dashboards, Grafana is mature, powerful, and widely supported.
+Summary: Grafana, the industry standard for open-source monitoring dashboards, is mature, powerful, and widely supported.

 Best for: Teams needing customizable dashboards across multiple data sources.